intersel/jamrules/extlib/iFSM/README.md

 	- the events are sent to each defined submachines in the order
 	- once the event is processed by the submachines, it is bubbled to the upper machines
 	- it is possible to prevent the bubbling of events with the directive 'prevent_bubble' to true
+	- it is possible to propagate event only to the local submachine with the directive 'propagate_event_on_localmachine' to true
 	- a submachine works as the main one:
 		- if no_reinitialisation == false (default), it is initialized each time we enter the main state
 		- a start event is triggered to it (if initialized)